 The published clinical report on the “Comparative study of Professional vs Mass Market Topical Products for Treatment of Facial Photodamage” was release January 2016.
 The authors included two Zel Skin & Laser Specialists professionals, Irmina Wallander and Brian Zelickson.

-OBJECTIVE: This split face study compares a mass market skincare regimen with a prescription skin care regimen for improvement in photo damaged skin.
+This split face study compares a mass market skincare regimen with a prescription skincare regimen for photo damaged skin.

-METHODS: Twenty-seven subjects with moderate photo damaged facial skin were enrolled.
-Each subject was consented and assigned with the mass market anti-aging system (Treatment A) to one side of the face and the prescription anti-aging system (Treatment B or Treatment C) to the other side of the face.
+Twenty-seven subjects with moderate facial photodamage enrolled.
+Each subject was consented and assigned with the mass market anti-aging system (Treatment A) to one side of the face.
+The prescription anti-aging system (Treatment B or Treatment C) was applied to the other side of the face.
 Treatment B contained 13 subjects whom did not use 0.025% Retinol cream.
 Treatment C contained 14 subjects who used a 0.025% Retinol Cream.
 Subjects had 4 visits over 12 weeks for digital photography and surveys.
-Photographs were evaluated by blinded physicians.
+Blinded physicians evaluated the photographs.

-CONCLUSION: This study demonstrates that a mass marketed skin care system can give similar clinical improvements in photo-aged skin as a professionally dispensed prescription system and the majority of participants preferred the mass-marketed system.
+This study demonstrates a mass marketed system can give similar improvements as a professionally dispensed prescription system.
+The majority of participants preferred the mass-marketed system.

 Authors: Hilary Reich MD,a,b Irmina Wallander BA,a Lacie Schulte MS BA,a Molly Goodier BS,a and Brian Zelickson MDa